HMS Resolution (S22)

 HMS Resolution (S22) was the first of the Royal Navy's Resolution-class ballistic missile submarines.
 She operated from 1968 until 1994 providing the UK Polaris at sea nuclear deterrent.

 Construction

 The submarine was ordered on 21 May 1963 with Vickers Armstrong at a cost of £40.2m.

 The keel was laid down at Barrow-in-Furness on 26 February 1964 by the Director General Ships, Sir Alfred Sims.

 She was launched was on 15 September 1966, attended by Queen Elizabeth the Queen Mother.
 After fitting out, she proceeded to sea on 22 June 1967.
 The submarine was commissioned on 2 October 1967, and following extensive trials, including the firing of her first Polaris missile on 15 February 1968, commenced her first patrol on 14 June 1968.
-To ensure continous operation, she was the first Royal Navy submarine to operate with two dedicated crews, who would relieve each other, known as port and starboard respectively.
+To ensure continuous operation, she was the first Royal Navy submarine to operate with two dedicated crews, who would relieve each other, known as port and starboard respectively.